SDG 2: Zero Hunger

 Culinary Services provides a supplemental meal program as a one-time short-term solution and part of a campus-wide effort to connect students to sustainable food security solutions.
 Upon requesting this option, the plan is activated on the requestor's student card for the next regular business day.
 Three meal swipes are loaded onto the card and can be used at Marquis Culinary Centre over the next 3 days.
 Student Affairs and Outreach and Student Life will then contact the student and offer to meet to further discuss any barriers for them as a student.

 The USSU hosts uFood which is a customizable emergency food hamper program.
 Their pantry is stocked with pasta, soup, baby items, and condiments that students can choose from to create an emergency hamper that suits their needs.
-This service is available exclusively to University of Saskatchewan students.
+This service is available exclusively to USask students.
 Students can access uFood four times per term.
+USask Culinary Services donates meal cards to the USSU Emergency food hamper program for students in need.
+By having access to a meal plan card, these students can access wholesome meals in the dining hall without any visibility that might cause them to experience stigma associated with accessing a food bank program.
+CHEP Good Food Box is a local food security program also hosted by the USSU.
+The Good Food Box provides top-quality, fresh, nutritious food at an affordable price.

 Marquis Culinary Centre (MCC) and other buffeterias serve students, faculty, staff, and the public and have vegan and vegetarian options available daily.
 Seeds, nuts, and beans are available at the salad bar together with quality plant-based fats including olives, olive oils, and local cold-pressed camelina oil.
 The past and sandwich bars also have a variety of vegan ingredients available.
 Vegetarian hot dishes that include legumes, soy, or whole grains are available and change daily.
 MCC also sources leafy greens and vegetables from the College of Agriculture and Bioresources Rooftop Garden.
 This garden is an urban agriculture demonstration project run by the student horticulture club.
 Fresh herbs are also grown in the kitchen and outdoors.
 Vegetables and fruits are purchased from a student organized horticulture club.
 As of the university's 2023 STARS submission, 32.39% of MCC's total annual food and beverage expenditures are on plant-based foods.